maxdemaio/max-nextjs/data/blog/boolean-functions-and-gate-logic.md

 Steps for writing HDL usually follow the following steps:

-1. Look at the truth table an synthesize the boolean functions that generate an output of 1.
+1. Look at the truth table and synthesize the boolean functions that generate an output of 1.
 2. Use this insight and come up with a gate logic diagram to build the boolean function with basic logic gates (comes with experience).
     - Draw the boundary of the gate interface
     - Draw the inner gate implementation with basic logic gates